memento-ai/Memento/packages/function-registry/README.md

 - Execute registered functions with type safety
 - Support for asynchronous functions
 - Integration with the Memento database and utility functions
+- Handlebars templates for generating function descriptions and prompts

 ## Usage and Examples